csheader/fast-api-oidc/README.md

 `fast-api-auth-middleware` is a simple authentication middleware for FastAPI applications.
 It supports multiple OpenID Connect (OIDC) providers, including custom providers, and allows for role-based access control (RBAC) on routes.

+This library provides a fully featured RBAC set of controls for OIDC Identity Providers within the FastAPI ecosystem.

 ## Features

 - **Multiple OIDC Providers**: Supports built-in and custom OIDC providers.